printers-for-people/catboat/docs/Status_Reference.md

 - `printer["belay <config_name>"].enabled`: Returns True if the belay is
   currently enabled.

+## canbus_stats

+The following information is available in the `canbus_stats some_mcu_name` object (this object is automatically available if an mcu is configured to use canbus):
+- `rx_error`: The number of receive errors detected by the micro-controller canbus hardware.
+- `tx_error`: The number of transmit errors detected by the micro-controller canbus hardware.
+- `tx_retries`: The number of transmit attempts that were retried due to bus contention or errors.
+- `bus_state`: The status of the interface (typically "active" for a bus in normal operation, "warn" for a bus with recent errors, "passive" for a bus that will no longer transmit canbus error frames, or "off" for a bus that will no longer transmit or receive messages).

+Note that only the rp2XXX micro-controllers report a non-zero `tx_retries` field and the rp2XXX micro-controllers always report `tx_error` as zero and `bus_state` as "active".

 ## configfile

 The following information is available in the `configfile` object